+Based on Resolution N 720, December 2, 2020 amending the Resolution N 286, the compensations for households with social rating score up to 100 001 having three or more children aged 16 and below will receive GEL 100 per month for the 6 months, starting from January, 2021.

-The temporary cash benefits mentioned above will be given for up to 6 months in addition to the existing social assistance benefits (child benefits and other small benefits administered at the municipal level) and there is no need for the additional application or registration, since the SSA database possesses all information needed to process it.
+The temporary cash benefits mentioned above will be given for up to 6 months during the periods specified in addition to the existing social assistance benefits (child benefits and other small benefits administered at the municipal level).
+For households already in the registry there is no need for the additional application or registration, since the SSA database possesses all information needed to process it.
+New households not in the registry will need to complete the declaration form.
 As mentioned above, all families that were in the SSA database as of May are eligible for these temporary benefits and will receive the benefits starting from May.
-New eligible recipients will be benefitting from the program in the following months.
+New eligible recipients who apply after the program start date will be benefitting from the program in the following months only up between May and to October 2020 and January/ June 2021.Hence new families applying in the months following the start date will receive benefits only for the number of months until program close date.
+In particular, depends on the reason why the household applied after the program start date: (1).
+In case the hh was eligible from January 2021, however due to technical issues (errors) was not registered and managed to register only afterwards, then missed compensations will be reimbursed and rest will be transferred each month until July 2021.
+(2) In case the hh turned eligible after January (but was not before based on PMT scores or other relevant factors), than the reimbursement will cover only remaining months (until July 2021).

 Based on the amendment to the Resolution N286 (N311, May 18, 2020) the expanded temporary cash benefits can be transferred with other social benefits, including pension.
 All benefits are transferred at once as a lump sum payment.
 The household that benefits from the temporary social assistance program can also receive GEL 300 one-off benefit as well as pension.
 In case a person meets requirements of one-off benefit and unemployment benefit criteria at the same time, the person should get the unemployment benefit in the amount of GEL 200 during 6 months.
 The person cannot benefit from GEL 300 one-off and the unemployment benefit in the amount of GEL 200 during 6 months at the same time.